I’ve been to Yellowstone National Park numerous times for wildlife photography, but I’ve always used my Canon gear to photograph the wildlife.

 I also used Continuous AF with the 5 focus points pattern to photograph both Bald Eagles and Golden Eagles in Flight.

-Olympus Camera Settings
+Olympus Camera Settings for Wildlife Photography at Yellowstone

 I primarily used 3 camera setting combinations.
 I set each of these up on a Custom Dial Function so I can change settings quickly depending on the action.